 Sometimes UTIs are silent but common symptoms include:

-- Urgency to urinate or pain or burning while urinating.
+- The urgency to urinate or pain or burning while urinating.

 - Frequent urination: small volumes.